 The loading of film rolls in manual cameras which I had learnt from a dummy film roll and learning to use the very first frame after loading the film.
 This was an achievement in itself.

 Each frame was a new ‘sensor’.
 No problems with dust showing up on every frame.
-The film cameras that I had were used in really tough situations as well where I’ll feel really uncomfortable using a digital camera.
+The film cameras that I had were actually used in really tough situations as well, where I’ll feel really uncomfortable using a digital camera.
 Once I had my camera and film rolls swimming in a pool of water inside my battered camera bag.
 I can’t even think of such a scenario with present day digital cameras.

 The film grains itself had a magical quality to it that the electronic sensor noise lacks.

 The Black & White film captured images as Black & White.
 There was no confusion.
 Now a days barring a few expensive dedicated cameras, all the Black & Whites are captured as colored and later converted to monochrome.